 Across The Pond partners with some of the top UK universities for Energy, across a variety of disciplines.
 The UK has long been a major contributor to the innovation of energy, including oil and gas, renewable energy, and students who study in the UK benefit from intensive learning, opportunities to find placements at major Energy companies, and a concentration on both academic skill and employability.

 BENEFITS OF STUDYING ENGINEERING IN THE UKShorter courses: Most Master’s programs are only one year long.
 Students can obtain a degree in a shorter amount of time compared to studying in Latin America.
 Funding from Latin American countries for these subjects is also available.
 Focus: UK universities do not require general education courses; students will be focusing on Energy from Day 1!
-Employment opportunities: Many unis in the UK focus on having staff that are active in their fields, helping to provide an employability perspective and to generate learning opportunities outside of the classroom.
-Furthermore, many energy courses offer the opportunity to take on a placement, whether as an additional year on their degree, or as a short-term opportunity during their degree.
+Employment opportunities: Many universities in the UK focus on having staff that are active in their fields, helping to provide an employability perspective and to generate learning opportunities outside of the classroom.
+Furthermore, many energy courses offer the opportunity to take on a placement, whether as an additional year on their degree or as a short-term opportunity during their degree.
 Either way, UK engineering students graduate with readiness to work. ... [-]

 Take the masters route and complete this MEng degree in just 3 years with a relevant HND.
 This five-year MEng course is accredited by the Institution of Engineering and Technology and the Energy Institute. [+]